Bamberg witch trials: Cases and accused

-The number of executions are unknown as only some were documented.
-Of the confirmed numbers, 15 men and women were charged with witchcraft in the year 1626; 85 are noted for the year 1627, 137 for 1628, and 167 for 1629, which was the peak year of the witch trials, followed by 54 in 1630, and lesser number in 1631, but these are only the confirmed cases and are not complete.
+The total number of executions is unknown as only some were documented.
+Of the confirmed numbers, 15 men and women were charged with witchcraft in the year 1626; 85 are noted for the year 1627, 137 for 1628, and 167 for 1629, which was the peak year of the witch trials, followed by 54 in 1630, and a lesser number in 1631, but these are only the confirmed cases and are not complete.
 All of the accused were executed by burning: sometimes the condemned could be decapitated beforehand, but the majority appear to have been burned alive.
-To conserve fire wood, a large crematorium was built at Zeil am Main, the centre of the executions.